carlobytes/carlobytes/README.md

 - 👋 Hi, I’m @carlobytes
 - 🏄 I'd love to skateboard and so some surfing
-- 🌱 I’m currently learning flutter and AWS architectures
+- 🌱 I’m currently learning vue, flutter, Firebase and AWS architectures
-- 📫 Get my updates on my website carlobytes.wordpress.com